Skip to main content

 Within adopted MCA areas, development could be brought forward without the need for a full application as long as it is in line with the agreed scheme.

-More details about Masterplan Consent Areas are available in the Consultation Paper on the draft MCA Regulations (the Scottish Government’s consultation closed on 22 May 2024).
+More details about Masterplan Consent Areas are available in the Consultation Paper on the draft MCA Regulations (Scottish Government consultation closed on 22 May 2024).

 Consideration of the Duty to periodically consider making MCA schemes

 Part 2 of the 2019 Act (Section 15) sets out the legal framework for preparing MCAs.
 The full provisions from the Act relating to MCAs and the associated regulations are not yet in force.
-We anticipate the MCA provisions being fully in place later in 2024.
+We anticipate these being fully in place late 2024.

 As the MCA regulations are not yet in place, we have not yet identified or assessed potential locations for which it may be desirable to bringing forward an MCA scheme.
 We intend to reconsider this once the legal basis for preparing MCAs is in place.